 2

-Bookkeepers handle sensitive client data every day - bank account numbers, ATO numbers, payroll records.
+Bookkeepers handle sensitive client financial data every working day - bank account numbers, Tax File Numbers, payroll records.
 Even a sole trader working from home is a potential target for phishing and invoice fraud.
-Cyber liability cover is increasingly important as more bookkeeping work moves to cloud-based platforms.
+Cyber liability cover is increasingly important as more bookkeeping shifts to cloud-based platforms like Xero and MYOB.

 3